Historically Informed Performance

 The Music of Philharmonia Baroque Orchestra & Chorale

-Historically informed performance arose during the 20th century to provide an important alternative – one that presents the often mellower (and sometimes idiosyncratic) sounds that historical audiences would have known and enjoyed.
+Historically informed performance as a movement arose during the 20th century to provide an important alternative – one that presents the often mellower (and sometimes idiosyncratic) sounds that historical audiences would have known and enjoyed.
 It is a “new” musical practice that revives and preserves aspects of the past.

 “Historically-informed performance (HIP) as a way of thinking is absolutely not restricted to just Baroque and Classical music—the changes in both instruments and playing style was (and is!) continuing constantly, and period instruments are thrilling to hear, whether it’s Bach or something entirely new.”